• twitter-icon

 = 15,300

-Now Mr Avinash will credit Rs 15,300 to Electronic Credit ledger and follow the steps shown in point D to calculate the input tax attributable to exempt supplies out of common credit
+Now Mr Avinash will credit Rs 15,300 to the Electronic Credit ledger and follow the steps shown in point D to calculate the input tax attributable to exempt supplies out of common credit

 • F. Where a capital good which was earlier used, or intended to be exclusively used for effecting taxable supplies and business purpose